 Suricata IDS on 100Gbps link via AF_PACKET and an Intel E810-CQDA2 with ICE driver

-Be aware that on some distros, this one being Suse LEAP 15, when the Intel card is installed, Suse will want to install the ice and i40e drivers and irdma.
-The performance I have achieved was using the latest ice driver downloaded from Intel and compiled on the system, the drivers installed by the package manager provide less performance and you do not need irdma whatsoever, it just gets in the way.
-I am unaware of a method to prevent the package manager from updating to the distros version of these kernel modules, as there are other binaries included in the kernel-firmware-intel package that should be installed and updated, so the entire package can not be excluded, thus each time you update, you must manually remove irdma, ice and i40e installed by the package manager, and recompile the ice driver.
+I am unaware of a method to prevent the package manager from updating and installing the kernel modules contained in the distro version, as there are other binaries included in the kernel-firmware-intel package that should be installed and updated, you can not selectively choose what will be installed from that package, so the entire package can not be excluded, thus each time you update, you must manually remove irdma, ice and i40e installed by the package manager, and recompile and install the custom ice driver.

 ############################################################################